Memory Foam Mattresses Guide: Everything you need to know

 Just like buying any mattress you really do need to do your research to be able to choose the very best mattress.
 Here is your one-stop-shop for everything you need to know about memory foam mattresses.

 Should I buy a memory foam mattress?

-Updated 2020: Foam mattresses may go by many names from Eve, Casper, Tempur, Simba and a whole other set of ‘space age’ descriptions.
-They all contain variants of foams that have been man-made such as Memory foam to synthetic latex (nothing like the real thing we’re afraid!).
+Memory foam mattresses have been around for nearly 30 years now.
+You may be tempted by them in thinking they can offer you a better night sleep.
+Memory foam mattresses may go by many names from Eve, Casper, Tempur, Simba and a whole other set of ‘space-age’ mattress descriptions.
+They all contain variants of memory foams that have been man-made such as Memory foam to synthetic latex (nothing like the real thing we’re afraid!).
 One of the common questions is should I buy a memory foam mattress?
 That depends on whether or not you fully understand what memory foam is!
-This guide will help you identify the benefits and drawbacks of Memory foams and why there may be better alternatives for your budget out there for the perfect nights sleep.
+So let’s take a really detailed look at memory foam mattresses.

 - What is memory foam?